23 Impressive Castles in Berlin (And Nearby)

 Situated in Potsdam, near Berlin, Sanssouci (translating to “without worry” in French) Palace was an important royal residence for Prussian King Frederick the Great.
 This summer retreat retains its magical air of majesty, and it was King Frederick’s favorite palace, gradually becoming something of a sanctuary for him.

 Today, you can explore his personal rooms lavished with elegant furnishings, and meander through the leafy park and grounds.
-Potsdam is a popular day trip from Berlin, and Sanssouci Palace is the most famous castle in the complex.
+Potsdam is a popular day trip from Berlin, and Sanssouci Palace is the most famous castle in the complex and one of the most well known Prussian palaces in Germany.

 Orangery Palace